-We have not entered into employment agreements with any of our executive officers.
-Other than Dr. Zerhouni who is entitled to twelve (12) months of applicable base salary and benefits if terminated without cause or if he terminates his employment for good reason (as defined in his respective offer letter), none of our Named Executive Officers are entitled to severance or change of control benefits; provided, however, that both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan provide for accelerated vesting of all awards under the plan upon a Change in Control, as defined below.
-Pursuant to both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, if there is a Change in Control of the Company, the vesting date of each outstanding equity award under the plan shall be accelerated so that each such award shall, immediately prior to the effective date of the Change in Control, become fully vested with respect to that total number of shares of common stock subject to such award.
+We have not entered into employment agreements with any of our executive officers other than an offer letters entered into with Drs.
+Zerhouni and Nabel.
+Pursuant to the offer letters, each of Drs.
+Zerhouni and Nabel is entitled to twelve (12) months of applicable base salary and benefits if terminated without cause or if he terminates his employment for good reason (as defined in his offer letter).
+None of our Named Executive Officers are otherwise entitled to severance or change of control benefits; provided, however, that both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan provide for accelerated vesting of all awards under the plan upon a Change in Control, as defined below.
+Pursuant to both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, if there is a Change in Control of the Company, the vesting date of each outstanding equity award under the plan shall be accelerated so that each such award shall, immediately prior to the effective date of the Change in Control, become fully vested with respect to the total number of shares of common stock subject to such award.
 Upon the consummation of any Change in Control, all outstanding awards under the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, shall to the extent not previously exercised, either be assumed by any successor corporation or parent thereof or be replaced with a comparable award with respect to shares of common stock of such successor corporation or parent thereof.
 Under the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, a "Change in Control" means the occurrence of any of the following events: